American Bullfrog Care Sheet

 American bullfrogs have large heads, stout bodies, short front legs, muscular long hind legs, and only their hind feet are webbed.
 Base color is usually olive green, and they may or may not have a mottled/banded gray-brown pattern.
 The belly is pale, and may be mottled yellow or gray.

-American bullfrogs are advanced-level pet amphibians due to their large size, semi-aquatic nature, and sensitivity to inadequate husbandry.
-These are definitely not a pet frog to take on without a significant amount of research and preparation!
+American bullfrogs are considered advanced-level pet amphibians due to their large size, semi-aquatic nature, and sensitivity to inadequate husbandry.
+We do not recommend considering this species as a pet without a significant amount of research and preparation!
 However, when cared for well, they can live as long as 16 years.

 Even if American bullfrogs are native/invasive to your area, never bring home a wild animal as a pet.